May 25th, 2018

 - With your consent, after letting you know what information will be shared, and with whom.

-We may disclose aggregate information about how our users use Flipboard in a manner doesn’t identify you individually.
+We may disclose aggregate information about how our users use Flipboard in a manner that doesn’t identify you individually.

 Web Storage and Tracking Policy